 The busier we moms find ourselves taking care of our families, the less we find ourselves taking care of ourselves.
-Who has time for self-care when your being depended upon by these adorable little beings.
+Who has time for self-care when you're being depended upon by these adorable little beings!
 It gets really challenging, but it's not impossible.

 Everything starts with small baby steps.
-So here are a few baby step suggestions you can implement into your busy mom life.
+So here are a few baby-step suggestions you can implement into your busy mom's life.

 It’s good to keep yourself active.
 However, depending on the age of your child you may get more than your fair share of activity.
 Physical activity can help your body release endorphins which can improve your mood and increase your energy.